twilio/wireless-postman-collection/README.md

 1. Open Postman
 2. Click the Import button at the top left of the screen
 3. Click the Import From Link button
-4. Paste the following url
+4. Paste the following url into the input field:
     * https://raw.githubusercontent.com/twilio/wireless-postman-collection/master/Twilio%20Programmable%20Wireless.postman_collection.json
 5. Click the Import button